 Whether you’re keeping the job for yourself or passing it on to someone else, simplify it as much as possible to save time.

-Look to companies like SD Worx for software to manage admin tasks associated with HR, time scheduling and global payroll organisation, and it’ll make everyone’s life much easier.
+Look to companies like SD Worx for software to manage admin tasks associated with HR, time scheduling, and global payroll organization, and it’ll make everyone’s life much easier.

 Whenever you face a time-intensive but uncomplicated task (one that requires collecting a lot of data, for example) look at outsourcing to external help with cheap hourly rates.